-The Worcester Rugby Football club (WRFC) is a nonprofit organization founded in 1979 by Rob Anderson, Peter Coz, and Mike Minty, a group of individuals who grew up in Worcester.
-Recognizing the obstacles facing the city’s adolescents, they created a program aimed at empowering inner-city children and young adults.
-The mission of WRFC is to make positive changes in the community, to give local youth the guidance and life skills they need to prosper, and to provide a strong foundation for a better tomorrow through the sport of rugby.
+The Worcester Rugby Football club (WRFC) is a nonprofit organization founded in 1979 by Rob Anderson, Peter Coz, and Mike Minty.
+Our founders grew up in Worcester and recognized the obstacles facing the city’s adolescents, prompting them to create a program focused on empowering inner-city children and growing a connection between them adults young and old.
+The mission of the WRFC is to make positive changes in the community, to give local youth guidance and life skills, and grow the beautiful sport of rugby in Central Massachusetts.

-For 35 years, the WRFC objectives have been to promote physical well-being and social skills through positive development and support, improve self-awareness by encouraging involvement in neighborhood service projects, and lead current program participants to take on the mantle of their club mentors and pay forward the meaningful relationships they received to future youth.
+For over 35 years, the WRFC has been a positive influence in the lives of thousands of live in the Worcester community.
+Our objectives have spanned from promoting physical well-being and social skills through positive development and support to improving self-awareness by encouraging involvement in neighborhood service projects.
+These young adults then are empowered to take on the responsibilities of their club mentors and pay forward the meaningful relationships they received to future youth.

-In addition, the Club offers several programs: Rookie Rugby for boys and girls aged 6 to 14; Spartan Rugby for boys under 19, and Clover Rugby for girls under 23.
-These programs are open to local youths of all abilities and focus on providing a safe, organized environment for at-risk kids to learn important team-building, social, and life skills.
-Since 1979, these programs have offered hundreds of children a safe place to learn, play, and grow. .
+If you are young and looking for a different kind of sport and environment, we have youth programs for all ages.
+Rookie Rugby for boys and girls aged 6 to 14; Spartan Rugby for boys under 19 and Clover Rugby for girls under 23.
+These programs are open to local youths of all abilities and focus on providing a safe, organized environment for kids from all backgrounds to learn important team-building, social, and life skills.

 WRFC has a strong relationship with Worcester’s Women’s Rugby Club, the Shamrocks as well.
 Please visit their site at http://www.shamrockrugby.com/